placebeyondtheclouds/my-shell-scripts/README.md

 ## Find and highlight a string within all files

-Inspired by a line from Heath Adams course on privesc
+Inspired by a line from Heath Adams course on privesc:

 `grep --color=always -rn '.' --include \*.sh -ie "/dev/tcp/" 2>/dev/null`